Beverly Hills Vamp

-Plot summary
+Plot

-Three nerds, Kyle (Eddie Deezen), Brock (Tim Conway Jr.) & Russell (Tom Shell), want to make a movie, so they take their script to Brock's uncle Aaron Pendleton (Jay Richardson), a "famous" movie director in Hollywood.
+Three nerds, Kyle, Brock and Russell want to make a film, so they take their script to Brock's uncle Aaron Pendleton, a "famous" film director in Hollywood.
 While Uncle Aaron is reading the script, the boys do a little sightseeing.

-First stop is a call girl service in Beverly Hills where they meet Madame Cassandra (Britt Ekland) and her girls; Jessica (Debra Lamb), Claudia (Jillian Kesner) and Kristina (Michelle Bauer), all of whom are vampires.
-Kyle, trying to be faithful to his girlfriend Molly (Brigitte Burdine), leaves the brothel.
-When neither Brock nor Russell return home that night, Kyle revisits the brothel only to find that no one remembers his friends.
+First stop is a call girl service in Beverly Hills where they meet Madame Cassandra and her girls; Jessica, Claudia and Kristina, all of whom are vampires.
+Kyle, trying to be faithful to his girlfriend Molly, leaves the brothel.

+When neither Brock nor Russell return home that night, Kyle revisits the brothel.
+He finds that no one remembers his friends.
 Kyle goes to the police, but they advise him to wait until his friends show up.
-Becoming worried, Kyle calls Molly who catches the next flight to Hollywood.
+Becoming worried, Kyle calls Molly, who catches the next flight to Hollywood.

 While explaining the disappearance to Uncle Aaron, Brock shows up, looking pale and clammy and with two bites on his neck.
-Sure that they are dealing with vampires, they get advice (and props) from Father Ferraro (Robert Quarry) and, one by one, Kyle destroys the vampires...except for Brock and Molly.
+Sure that they are dealing with vampires, they get advice (and props) from Father Ferraro and, one by one, Kyle destroys the vampires...except for Brock and Molly.